• Home

 Managing the risks associated with heavy vehicles travelling steep descents

 Steep descents present a high-risk environment for heavy vehicles, where brake failure, runaway incidents, and loss of control can have catastrophic consequences.
-Drivers at Beck's Transport must be trained to select the correct gear before starting the descent, use engine or exhaust braking effectively, and avoid over-reliance on service brakes.
+Drivers should be trained to select the correct gear before starting the descent, use engine or exhaust braking effectively, and avoid over-reliance on service brakes.

-Operators and businesses, such as Beck Transport, also play a crucial role in ensuring vehicles are well-maintained, brakes are inspected regularly, and drivers are trained in route-specific hazards.
+Operators and businesses also play a crucial role in ensuring vehicles are well-maintained, brakes are inspected regularly, and drivers are trained in route-specific hazards.
 Proactively managing these risks protects drivers, other road users, and the reputation of the business, while helping to meet compliance under the Heavy Vehicle National Law (HVNL).
-For those in Canberra looking to obtain a HR licence or truck licence, proper training and understanding of these descent challenges are essential for safety.

 Learn About